Chee Wang Ng 吳子雲

 "A Bowl of Rice with Chopsticks" has been Ng's leitmotif in his œuvre spans from the "First Greetings" to the "Last Rites" with fundamentally all points in between.
 Eaten Your Fill of Rice? series (1998-ongoing) had been the main cultural component for the World Food Prize International Symposium in Iowa in celebrating the United Nations General Assembly declaration as the International Year of Rice in 2004 that was made into monumental-scale photography as public art, and in 2012 being the main exhibition for New Zealand International Symposium on Art and Food.
 While his installations 100 China(s): All Chinese Looks Alike… and his The 360 Walks of Life Labyrinth Ng examines the macro level of consciousness of the global Chineseness, his contemplative video 108 Global Rice Bowls embodies the micro personal spiritual essence of Buddhism.

 As a Chinese diaspora when he looks back, and it is not for the sheer comfort of nostalgia but to contemplate in how far he has come.
-His poetic crossover narrative appeals to the Fortune 50 corporate collection on Park Avenue, and to the public and private art collections for his in-depth historical research and æsthetics on self-reflectiveness that resonates his elegant humane embrace.
+His poetic crossover appeals to the Fortune 50 corporate collection on Park Avenue, and to the public and private art collections for his in-depth historical research and æsthetics on self-reflectiveness that resonates within our humane embrace.

 OCA (Organization of Chinese Americans - Asian Pacific American Advocates) invited Ng to conduct workshop for their 2016 National Convention based on his historical research series.
 He had given talk and lecture to public and arts organizations in IA, IL, IN, NJ, NY; and to the State University of New York at Stony Brook; State University of New York-College at Geneseo; Drake University, Des Moines, IA; Queens College, NY; Pace University, NY; Indiana University, Bloomington; Northern Illinois University, DeKalb; New York University, NYC and live-telecast from the Asian American/Asian Research Institute, NYC to Dunedin School of Art, New Zealand.